BLUEBL0B/Secret-Sing-Box/README-ENG.md

-# Secret Sing-Box
+# Secret Sing-Box (SSB)

 [**Russian version**](https://github.com/BLUEBL0B/Secret-Sing-Box/blob/main/README.md)

 ### Trojan and VLESS proxy with TLS termination on NGINX or HAProxy
-This script is designed to fully configure a secure proxy server with [Sing-Box](https://sing-box.sagernet.org) core and [NGINX](https://nginx.org/en/) or [HAProxy](https://www.haproxy.org) camouflage.
+This script is designed to fully and easily configure a secure proxy server with [Sing-Box](https://sing-box.sagernet.org) core and [NGINX](https://nginx.org/en/) or [HAProxy](https://www.haproxy.org) camouflage.
 Two setup methods:
 - All requests to the proxy are received by NGINX, the requests are passed to Sing-Box only if they contain the correct path (WebSocket or HTTPUpgrade transport)

 ![nginx-en](https://github.com/user-attachments/assets/655ad0e1-6640-4e9f-89bc-ba53ff780a66)